UO-CIS-322/proj3-anagrams/README.md

 ## Authors

-Initial version by M Young; to be revised by CIS 399se students.
+Initial version by M Young; to be revised by CIS 322 students.

 ## Status

-This is the 'skeleton' version for a CIS 322 project.
-It uses conventional interaction through a form, interacting only when the user submits the form.
+flask_vocab.py and the template vocab.html are a 'skeleton' version of the anagram game for a CIS 322 project.
+They uses conventional
+interaction through a form, interacting only when the user submits the form.
-Assignment is to replace the interaction with AJAX interaction on each keystroke.
+Your assignment is to replace the interaction with AJAX interaction on each keystroke.

 ## Minijax?

 flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
-(To be deleted in revised version of the project.
+They should not be included in the version of the project you turn in.

 ## To run automated tests